Zee model in a modular $A_4$ symmetry: Introduction

 This paper is organized as follows.
 In Sec.~II, we review our minimum model constructing the renormalizable valid Lagrangian and potential.
 Then, we numerically fix the Higgs masses and mixings so that our analysis makes it simpler.
 After discussing the charged-lepton sector, we formulate the neutrino sector.
-Finally, we analyze the $\Delta\chi^2$ analysis in the lepton sector and show some predictions on the allowed region of $\tau$, phases, and neutrino masses.
-After the numerical results, we briefly have an analytical evaluation.
-We have conclusions and discussion in Sec.~III.
+In Sec.~III, we analyze numerical analysis in the lepton sector and show some predictions on the allowed region of $\tau$, phases, and neutrino masses.
+We have conclusions and discussion in Sec.~IV.